Jenny Graham Cycles Around The World In Under 125 Days, Shattering Record

 "I am so proud another woman has finally smashed my record.
 It's about time!"
 Buhring wrote on Twitter.
 "Big hug Jenny.
 What a ride.
 Enjoy that rest."

-Explaining its rules for this record, Guinness World records says, "a rider must travel the same distance as the circumference of the Earth — 24,900 miles — in one direction, starting and finishing in the same place.
+Explaining its rules for this record, Guinness World Records says, "a rider must travel the same distance as the circumference of the Earth — 24,900 miles — in one direction, starting and finishing in the same place.
 Travel by sea and air is allowed, but at least 18,000 miles of the route must be cycled."

 By setting a new mark, Graham will likely satisfy critics who contend that Guinness should not have awarded Gianotti the record in 2014.
-Starting in March of that year, the cyclist had been riding for more than two months when she suffered a fractured vertebrae in an accident.
-She was allowed to suspend her attempt for four months, before finishing the circumnavigation in late November.
+Starting in March of that year, the cyclist had been riding for more than two months when she suffered a fractured vertebra in an accident.
+She was allowed to suspend her attempt for four months before finishing the circumnavigation in late November.

 Pending official review, Graham is poised to join her fellow Scot Mark Beaumont as the fastest male and female riders to circle the planet.
 Beaumont, who set his mark in less than 79 days, sent Graham his "heartfelt congratulations."